Federalist Society: Background

-The society looks to Federalist Paper Number 78 for an articulation of the virtue of judicial restraint, as written by Alexander Hamilton: "It can be of no weight to say that the courts, on the pretense of a repugnancy, may substitute their own pleasure to the constitutional intentions of the legislature...
+The society looks to Federalist Paper Number 78 for an articulation of the virtue of judicial restraint, as written by Alexander Hamilton: "It can be of no weight to say that the courts, on the pretense of a repugnancy, may substitute their own pleasure to the constitutional intentions of the legislature ...
 The courts must declare the sense of the law; and if they should be disposed to exercise WILL instead of JUDGMENT, the consequence would equally be the substitution of their pleasure to that of the legislative body."

 Its logo is a silhouette of former President and Constitution author James Madison, who co-wrote The Federalist Papers.
 Commissioner Paul S. Atkins of the U.S. Securities and Exchange Commission considered society members "the heirs of James Madison's legacy" in a speech he gave in January 2008 to its lawyers chapter in Dallas, Texas.
 Madison is generally credited as the father of the Constitution and became the fourth President of the United States.

 The society's name is said to have been based on the eighteenth-century Federalist Party; however, James Madison associated with Thomas Jefferson and the Democratic-Republican Party in opposition to Federalist Party policies borne from a loose interpretation of the Commerce Clause.
 The society's views are more closely associated with the general meaning of Federalism (particularly the New Federalism) and the content of the Federalist Papers than with the later Federalist Party.

 The society's initial 1982 conference was funded, at a cost of $25,000, by the Institute for Educational Affairs.
 Later funding of $5.5 million came from the John M. Olin Foundation.
-Other early donors included the Scaife Foundation and the Koch family foundations.
+Other early donors included the Scaife Foundation, the Bradley Foundation and the Koch family foundations.
 Donors to the Federalist Society have included Google, Chevron, Charles G. and David H. Koch; the family foundation of Richard Mellon Scaife; and the Mercer family.
 By 2017, the Federalist Society had $20 million in annual revenue.

 The society holds a national lawyers convention each year in Washington, D.C.
 It is one of the highest profile conservative legal events of the year.
 Speakers have included former ACLU head Nadine Strossen, business executive and 2016 Republican presidential candidate Carly Fiorina, former BB&T chairman John Allison, former Attorney General Michael Mukasey, U.S. Senator Mike Lee, and White House Counsel under President Barack Obama Neil Eggleston.
 The Federalist Society invites to its events "capable liberal advocates to try to rebut conservative perspectives."

 The Harvard Journal of Law and Public Policy is the Federalist Society's official journal, and a subscription is provided to members.

 The Federalist Society is a client of the public relations firm Creative Response Concepts.